Our2020View/Our2020View.github.io/batteryheater.md

 <img src="/assets/4batteryheatweb.jpg"/>

 The loose cord sits on top of the finished bed of top insulation.
+In this next photo you can see the switch I added, and a white plug I scavenged off of some christmas tree lights that contained a 3 amp fuse.
+The draw from the heat pad is only about a half of an amp, so the 3 amp fuse is plenty - and simple to incorporate.

+<img src="/assets/webfinalbattheatchord.jpg"/>

 In order to get the pad cable out of the battery box, the removable step is unlatched and the step is slid back about a half of an inch to allow the cord to poke out.
 The step is plenty secure during these infrequent times when the battery heat is required.

-<img src="/assets/webfinalbattheatchord.jpg"/>

 Working as well as we hoped it would.